 - chicken broth – Pick some up from your grocery store, or if you want to bring your soup to the next level, use homemade chicken broth.
 We promise that it’ll be a game changer.
 Chicken stock will work fine here too, just make sure to taste test and add additional seasoning if need be.

-- chicken breast – Feel free to substitute chicken breasts for 4-6 bone-in, skin-on chicken thighs.
+- chicken – Feel free to substitute chicken breasts for 4-6 bone-in, skin-on chicken thighs.
 We actually prefer this option as it provides amazing flavor, but chose the option that’s convenient.

 - bay leaf, kosher salt, black pepper, and fresh thyme sprigs – Simple herbs and spices that bring out the best in this hearty soup.